-REGISTERED NURSE ASSOCIATE DEGREE NURSING- AAS DEGREE PLAN
+REGISTERED NURSE ASSOCIATE DEGREE NURSING - AAS DEGREE PLAN

 PROGRAM INFORMATION: The two-year 60 credit hours curriculum in nursing leads to an Associate in Applied Science Degree (AAS-ADN) and prepares the graduate to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
-Graduates must also meet legal requirements for licensure as mandated by the Texas Board of Nursing

-(BON) or the state in which initial licensure is sought.
+Graduates must also meet legal requirements for licensure as mandated by the Texas Board of Nursing (BON) or the state in which initial licensure is sought.
 Successful completion of the examination will allow the graduate to practice as a registered nurse.
 The Navarro College Associate Degree Nursing (ADN) Program is approved by the Texas Higher Education Coordinating Board (THECB) and the Texas Board of Nursing (BON), P.O.
 Box 430, Austin, TX 78767, (512) 305-7400.
-The ADN program is accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326, phone 404-975-5000, fax 404-975-5020, www.acenursing.org.
+The ADN program is accredited by the Accreditation Commission for Education in Nursing (ACEN), 3390 Peachtree Road NE, Suite 1400, Atlanta, GA 30326, phone 404-975-5000, fax 404-975-5020, www.acenursing.org.
 The ADN curriculum includes on-campus coursework and clinical experiences in health care agencies.
-Applications to the program are available at nursing information sessions which are conducted at various times starting each October.
+Applications to the program are available on the ADN website (See Application and Forms).
 Students wishing to apply to the program must attend an ADN information session.
+To be eligible for admission, students must achieve a Total Score of 66% or greater on the TEAS.
+Only 2 attempts are allowed within the same admissions period (2 attempts per year).

-Applicants who score at or above the national norm on the reading comprehension and math portions of the TEAS entrance exam and are Texas Success Initiative (TSI) complete are eligible to apply for admission.
-Admission is determined by: (1) eligibility for admission according to the Texa's BÓN; (2) a criminal background acceptable to clinical agencies; (3) the highest entrance exam reading comprehension score; and (4) the highest GPA on non-RNSG ADN degree plan courses.
-Ties among applicants are broken by selecting the student(s): (1) who live in Navarro County; (2) have the highest grades on non-RNSG degree plan courses, or; (3) have health care experiences.
-The last choice will be to admit all who are tied or admit none of those with tying scores.
+Admission is determined by: (1) eligibility for admission according to the Texas BON; (2) a criminal background acceptable to clinical agencies; (3)meeting the minimum required score on the TEAS exam; and (4) GPA on non-RNSG ADN degree plan courses.